LiaOb21/FSP_assembly_benchmarking/README.md

 ## Overview

-The workflow was developed to benchmark the performance of different short reads assemblers using aDNA (ancient DNA).
+The workflow was developed to benchmark the performance of different short reads assemblers using hDNA (historical DNA).

 It may be useful to other projects that deal with difficult samples as the FSP, and need to find the best short reads assembler(s) for their own case.